The Sun is the worst place in the solar system when it comes to stormy weather. After all, at its heart, our Sun is a huge nuclear bomb!

 Lovely Space Weather

 When Earth is in the path of a CME, we get "space weather."
 The one nice effect is Northern Lights and Southern Lights around the magnetic poles.
 They occur when the charged solar particles follow the Earth's magnetic lines of force right down into the atmosphere at the poles.
 The particles cause gases in the air to glow and shimmy like colorful, dancing draperies of light.

 But space weather can also cause a lot of damage to our technologies.
 Electrical power systems on the ground can be damaged.
 Astronauts in the International Space Station can be injured.
 Jets flying over the poles can expose passengers and crews to significant doses of radiation.
 Earth-orbiting satellites can be disabled.

-To protect our technologies, high-altitude travelers and astronauts, we need warning when bad space weather is on the way.
-Thankfully, we have satellites, such as GOES and the GOES-R series, that keep an eye on the Sun and warn us of its violent outbursts.
+To protect our technologies, high-altitude travelers, and astronauts, we need warning when bad space weather is on the way.
+Thankfully, we have satellites, such as NOAA's Geostationary Operational Environmental Satellites (GOES), that keep an eye on the Sun and warn us of its violent outbursts.